seanwhs/Tutorials/NextJS/Next-JS-Tutorial/Part1-What-is-NextJS.md

 npx create-next-app
 ```

-Then suddenly you're staring at twenty files and folders you don't understand.
+Then, suddenly, you're staring at twenty files and folders you don't understand.

 This tutorial takes a different approach.